 Katie: During my time there I explored alone but also went on some group excursions, one was a 4 days trip to the Canadian Rockies which was amazing and I met lots of lovely people on the trip from all nationalities.
 I took part in many dance classes and circus classes which I found great to meet local people and learned lots of new things that I hadn’t yet from teachers in England.

 I still keep in contact with a few people I met along the way and my teachers, that’s the joy of social media!
 And I will for sure link up with them when I go back.

 BT: Were there any particular life lessons or moments of clarity?

 Katie: I feel like I learned quite a lot from my trip and spending a lot of time in nature also gave me a great opportunity to reflect.
 I realized there are so many nice people out there that are willing to help you, all you must do is ask.
 Also that I really can do anything if I put myself out there and persevere.

 BT: What advice would you give anyone wishing to go on a solo trip?

-Katie: My advice for anyone going on a solo trip would be organise where your gonna stay for the first week or even month (sometimes you get money off when booking for the whole month) but leave the rest open as you never know who you might meet or where you might want to go, I loved not being tied down to a plan.
+Katie: My advice for anyone going on a solo trip would be to organize where your gonna stay for the first week or even month (sometimes you get money off when booking for the whole month) but leave the rest open as you never know who you might meet or where you might want to go, I loved not being tied down to a plan.

-If you’re struggling to meet new people (I found some places was easy to meet people and others not as much) then maybe take up a class you enjoy or a sign up for a group trip.
+If you’re struggling to meet new people (I found some places were easy to meet people and others not as much) then maybe take up a class you enjoy or sign up for a group trip.
 Also to save on money look into skill swaps, in Vancouver I cleaned the dance studio in exchange for dance classes which was perfect for me!